Moths of North Carolina

 Adult ID Requirements: Identifiable from good quality photos of unworn specimens.

 Immatures and Development: Peterson (1958) conducted a detailed study of the larval life history of Proteoteras willingana in Saskatchewan.
-Later studies indicate that Peterson's study may have possibly involved two closely related species ( P. willingana; P. crescentana) that have essentially identical larval life histories (Wong et al., 1983).
+Later studies indicate that Peterson's study may have possibly involved two closely related species (P. willingana; P. crescentana) that have essentially identical larval life histories (Wong et al., 1983).
 A detailed account of the larval life history for P. crescentana is not available, but the following account of Peterson's study of P. willingana presumably applies reasonably well to that of P. crescentana.

 The females lay their eggs singly on the undersides of Box-elder leaves following the spring leaf-out and the hatchlings appear in July.
 The first three instars construct a silk shelter on the leaf surface that is usually near the midvein or a lateral vein then skeletonize the tissues within or adjoining the shelter.
 At the end of the third instar in late-July or early August, the larva leaves its shelter and bores into the base of the leaf petiole or between the petiole and the stem and enters a leaf bud where it hollows out a hibernation chamber.
 The hibernation chamber occasionally extends partly or entirely into the stem next to the bud and the larva molts to the fourth instar inside it.
 The winter is passed in a silken cocoon spun inside the hibernation chamber.

 During the spring warm-up, the larva leaves the hibernation cell and burrows into and feeds on a healthy bud on the same stem where it forms another chamber.
 After a few days the larva vacates the bud and bores into the current tip growth of a twig.
 During this period it feeds and burrows extensively to produce a much larger chamber that may exceed 2.5 cm in length and swell to produce a spindle-shaped gall-like structure.
-In late May and June, the mature larvae drop to the ground, spin a cocoon in the leaf-litter and pupates.
+In late May and June, the mature larva drops to the ground, spins a cocoon in the leaf-litter and pupates.
 The adult typically emerge 2-3 weeks later.

 The fully grown larvae are around 13 mm long and are pale white with reddish-brown heads that are darkest around the eyes and mouth.
 The thoracic shield is yellowish brown (Soloman, 1995).